CURRENT STATION:

 Look at the last 3 times you felt “Good.”

-• Did it come from Consuming?
+• Did it come from consuming?
 (Eating, Watching, Buying).

 • Or did it come from Creating?
 (Building, Writing, Training).